MCUdude/MegaCoreX/megaavr/libraries/Event/README.md

 ## get_channel_number()
 Function to get the current channel number.
 Useful if the channel object has been passed to a function as reference.
+The `Event_empty` object has channel number 255.

 ### Declaration
 ``` c++